-My favorite definition of lead nurturing is communicating consistently and maintaining meaningful touches with viable prospects regardless of their timing to buy.
+My favourite definition of lead nurturing is communicating consistently and maintaining meaningful touches with viable prospects regardless of their timing to buy.
 Offering visitors to sign up for your email newsletter IS NOT lead nurturing.
 Here are some simple lead nurturing strategies that work.

-2. Beta tests, focus groups and studies.
+2. Beta tests, focus groups and studies

 Online presentations are extremely popular among content marketers (PowerPoint, SlideShare, and Prezi are three great options).
 First, many platforms, especially SlideShare, come with built-in ‘viral’ mechanisms – they are created to be shareable.
 Second, people love looking at these – presentations are easy to comprehend, don’t take long to read and have very little ‘fluff’.
 Finally, if you don’t have your own, you can use other people’s presentations (the best way to do this is to actually compile lists, such as ‘Five essential presentations about viral marketing’ or ‘10 funniest presentations’).